Lil Uzi Vert: 2010–2015: Career beginnings

 Woods began to rap in tenth grade after hearing classmate William Aston freestyle over a remade Chris Brown instrumental.
-Woods referred to themself at that point in their life as a "regular kid, I didn't really wanna rap."
+Woods referred to themself at that point in their life as a "regular kid", claiming that they "didn't really want to rap" at that time.
 Woods, Aston, and another friend created the musical group Steaktown and in what they say was "just for money" under the name "Sealab Vertical".
-They later changed this name to Lil Uzi Vert inspired by the way someone described their rap "flow" as "Fast, like a machine gun."
+They later changed this name to Lil Uzi Vert inspired by the way someone described their rap "flow" as "fast, like a machine gun."

 Woods' first project, an EP titled Purple Thoughtz Vol. 1 was released on January 19, 2014.
 The project, which was described as "phonk" and having cloud rap beats from The Guardian due to its psychedelic and "trippy" production and was released with the single "White Shit" which included a video.
 The track, which was produced by SpaceGhostPurrp, went viral in 2017 within hip-hop circles following Wood's entry into the mainstream.
 Shortly after the release of Purple Thoughtz Vol. 1, Woods caught the attention of then industry-mainstays like the ASAP Mob.

 The project and following features caught the attention of producer and Def Jam A&R Don Cannon after DJ Diamond Kuts played one of Woods' songs on a local radio station, who signed Woods to their The Academy imprint and produced their first mixtape, The Real Uzi which was released on August 5, 2014.
 After the release of The Real Uzi, Woods signed a record deal with Atlantic Records through DJ Drama, Don Cannon's and Leighton Morrison's imprint, Generation Now.

 Following their signing to Atlantic Records, Woods was featured alongside Rich the Kid and ASAP Ferg on Carnage's single "WDYW".
 They also released several songs on SoundCloud including the Metro Boomin produced "No Wait", "Pressure" which is a collaboration with Lil Durk and "Dej Loaf".
 They were featured on Fall Out Boy and Wiz Khalifa's "Boys of Zummer" tour in August 2015.
 Woods released their second mixtape, Luv Is Rage on October 30, 2015.
 The project, which features production from then-bubbling producers Sonny Digital, TM88 and Maaly Raw with features from Billboard charting rappers Wiz Khalifa and Young Thug, was received positively and was featured on numerous music blogs such as The Fader, XXL, and Vibe.
-They were further called a "breakout artist of 2015" by HotNewHipHop.
+They were called a "breakout artist of 2015" by HotNewHipHop.